2 - Medical

 - Wear glasses or sunglasses.

-- Don't lift objects with dirt on them above your head without eye protection.
+- Don't lift objects with dirt or loose debris on them above your head without eye protection.

 Panic attacks and calming techniques